WALRUS

 Project Challenges and Lessons Learned:

 3. Learn how to enter the pencils down phase so you can properly test and iterate.
-It's always better to ship a product with 80% of the originally planned features that work 100% of the time, rather than ship a product with 100% of the planned features that only work 80% of the time.
+It is always better to ship a product with 80% of the originally planned features that work 100% of the time, rather than ship a product with 100% of the planned features that only work 80% of the time.

 4. Everything takes much longer than you think it will.
 It just does.
 Accept it and plan for it.